Contribution Margin: What it is, why it matters, and how to improve it

 To boost your contribution margin, target these levers:

-- Cost management: Negotiate with suppliers, optimize production processes, reduce waste
+• Cost management: Negotiate with suppliers, optimize production processes, and reduce waste

 Three main ways to increase contribution margin are reducing cost of goods sold, reducing labor costs, and optimizing pricing.

-Runway helps here: you can segment contribution margins by product, channel, or region, spotlighting where to invest or scale back.
+Runway helps you segment contribution margins by product, channel, or region to spotlight where to invest or scale back.

 For best results: Schedule monthly margin reviews with key stakeholders, and use Runway's interactive dashboards to identify trends and improvement opportunities.

-Runway lets you stop reconciling months-old data, so you can see, change, and optimize margins in real time.
-And move from backward-looking accounting to forward-looking strategy.
+Runway lets you stop reconciling months-old data so you can see, change, and optimize margins in real time.
+Move from backward-looking accounting to forward-looking strategy.

 Companies like Superhuman have seen 50-100x improvements in efficiency by using Runway to monitor key metrics.